 As noted in the previous section, zooming in too far destroys image quality.
 A good rule of thumb is never to scale a raster image (like a JPEG or PNG) beyond 120% unless it is significantly higher resolution than your project sequence.
 Subtle, slow movements generally feel more cinematic and professional than deep, aggressive zooms.

-Does zooming in reduce video quality?
+Does zooming reduce video quality?

 Mastering the pan and zoom technique is about more than just movement; it is about directing attention and storytelling.
 You don’t need a film school degree to stop the viewer drop-off—you simply need to understand the fundamentals of resolution and choose the workflow that matches your skill level.
 Whether you are using keyframes in CapCut, the “Animate” button in Canva, or automated tracking for tutorials, the goal remains the same: guiding your viewer’s eye.